 - Reservations should be made online or by phone.
 The Enterprise Rentals Step-by-Step Guide to Online Bookings guide exists to help you navigate the online process.

-- All other store fronts are still open as of Wednesday, March 25.
+- All Enterprise store fronts are now open.
 See the Rental Locations and Service Chart for the full list of locations.

 - An Enterprise employee will call you to confirm pickup information after you have booked your reservation.
 You can arrange with the Enterprise employee so that:

 - you can pick up a vehicle from any location, including closed locations, and drop it off later;

 - you can have a vehicle dropped off and picked up at your home; or

 - if you are in Regina, the Enterprise employee can drop off and pick up the vehicle on the lot at the CVA office at 500 McLeod Street.